Kaliumhexacyanoferrat/GenHTTP/README.md

 - Small memory and storage [footprint](https://genhttp.org/features#footprint)
 - Several [themes](https://github.com/Kaliumhexacyanoferrat/GenHTTP.Themes) available to be chosen from
 - Grade A+ security level according to SSL Labs
-- Can be used to mock HTTP responses in component testing (see [MockH](https://github.com/Kaliumhexacyanoferrat/MockH))

 ## Getting Started